CtrlK

 Completeness

-Clearly answers both what ('Create distinctive, production-grade frontend interfaces') and when ('Use this skill when the user asks to build web components, pages, or applications') with explicit trigger guidance.
+Clearly answers both 'what' (create distinctive, production-grade frontend interfaces, generates creative polished code) and 'when' (explicitly states 'Use this skill when the user asks to build web components, pages, or applications').

 3 / 3